-In Notes 23 and 26 of the annual financial statements, there is a table showing the Group's loans and other liabilities.
+The Management attaches particular importance to the management of this risk, to its monitoring by conducting monthly and quarterly forecasts, to the continuous monitoring of cash flows and to the continuous evaluation and reassessment of the strategy related to its effective management.
+Through frequent monitoring and reassessments and based on the existing data, this risk is controllable and manageable.
+Notes 23, 26 and 27 of the financial statements set out a table of the loans and other liabilities of the Group.
 It should be noted that the undiscounted contractual cashflows are in line with the current value of loans and other commitments.
 The table below summarizes the Group's loans and other financial liabilities: